Randomized reference models for temporal networks: Fundamental definitions

 \subsubsection{Link and timeline shufflings}

-\new{Based on the link-timeline representation (Def.~\ref{def:link-timeline_graph}), we define {\sl link shufflings}, which randomize the static graph of a network but not the individual timelines, and {\sl timeline shufflings}, which randomize the timelines but not the static topology.}
+Based on the link-timeline representation (Def.~\ref{def:link-timeline_graph}), we define the following two classes of shuffling methods.

-\new{Link shufflings conserve the content of the timelines i.e.\ the multiset $\pxl(\Thf)=[\Thij]_{\ij\in\L}$, as well as any constraints on the static topology (i.e. on the configuration $\L$ of links in $\Gstat$).
-In practice they are implemented by randomizing the links $\L$ in the static graph and redistributing the timelines $\Thij\in\Thf$ on the new links without replacement. }
+{\sl Link shufflings} conserve the content of the timelines, i.e.\ the multiset $\pxl(\Thf)=[\Thij]_{\ij\in\L}$, but randomizes their placement.
+In practice, they are implemented by randomizing the links $\L$ in the static graph, using any shuffling method for static graphs, and redistributing the timelines $\Thij\in\Thf$ on the new links without replacement.
+Note that link shufflings do not necessarily randomize the static topology of the network completely since the static graph shuffling may constrain any feature of $\Gstat$, e.g.\ the nodes' degrees $\k$.

+\begin{example} Using the Erd\H{o}s-R\'enyi model for randomizing the static graph $\Gstat$ leads to the most random link shuffling possible, P[$\pxl(\Thf)$] [Fig.~\ref{fig:ex-link-timeline_shuffling}(a)], while randomizing the $\Gstat$ using the configuration model leads to the more constrained link shuffling P[$\k$,$\pxl(\Thf)$], which constrains the nodes' degrees in $\Gstat$. \end{example}

-\new{Timeline shufflings, on the other hand, constrain the network's static topology, $\Gstat=(\N,\L)$, as well as any constraints on the content of the individual timelines $\Thij\in\Thf$.
-In practice they are implemented by redistributing the (instantaneous) events in or between the timelines.}
+{\sl Timeline shufflings}, on the other hand, constrain the network's static topology, $\Gstat=(\N,\L)$ and randomizes the content of the timelines $\Thij\in\Thf$.
+In practice they are implemented by redistributing the (instantaneous) events in or between the timelines.
+Similarly to link shufflings, the timelines are not necessarily completely randomized as timeline shufflings may additionally constrain any feature of $\Thf$.

-\begin{example} \new{Using the Erd\H{o}s-R\'enyi model for randomizing the static graph leads to the most random link shuffling possible, P[$\pxl(\Thf)$] [Fig.~\ref{fig:ex-link-timeline_shuffling}(a)].} The most random timeline shuffling, P[$\L,E$], is obtained by redistributing the instantaneous events in an instant-event network at random between the timelines [Fig.~\ref{fig:ex-link-timeline_shuffling}(b)]. \end{example}
+\begin{example} The most random timeline shuffling, P[$\L,E$], is obtained by redistributing the instantaneous events in an instant-event network at random between the timelines [Fig.~\ref{fig:ex-link-timeline_shuffling}(b)]. \end{example}